 The program includes 35 class sessions.
 The weekly classes are one hour in length.
 Students will explore elementary musical concepts through age-appropriate activities.
 These activities are designed to develop the following: rhythm skills, piano playing skills, theory understanding, and music reading ability.
 Each weekly class includes a short private lesson for each student.

 Students in the Piano Detectives Club learn to share their developing musicianship with others while enrolled in the program.
 At specific class sessions in the fall, family and friends are invited to attend while students give performances and show his/her class work.
-Depending on student readiness, one or two recitals during the year provide the opportunity to play in front of a larger audience at Central United Methodist Church, 1501 Massachusetts Street, in Lawrence.
+Depending on student readiness, one or two recitals during the year provide the opportunity to play in front of a larger audience.
 Students of all levels participate, and participation is optional for our Detectives.
 Piano Detectives who choose not to play are welcome (and encouraged!) to attend.

 After the first year, private summer study is available for detectives through June and July.
 The schedule can be flexible, allowing for family vacations and other events.

 Need more information?
 Please contact us and we’ll answer any questions you may have or send you additional details about our programs.

 Enrollment: Academic Year Program

 This is a 10-month course during the academic calendar year starting in August and concluding in May.

 60 minutes each, including 10 minutes private instruction